 What is the Web & App Activity Lawsuit?

-- Google continued tracking user activity across third-party apps.
+- Google continued tracking user activity across third-party apps and websites.

 - The company misrepresented its data collection practices.